qgis-ch/mini-ws-gpxtracks/README.md

 Note that the animation contains breaks (1: lunch break at about 1900m/10:30, 2: break at about 2100/11:15 to remove skins and prepare for downhill), and obviously, the downhill is faster and the points are spread wider apart, because the temporal interval is always the same.

+Here is the result style file for the track points [track-points_style1.qml](track-points_style1.qml) containing the steps mentioned above.

 ### Linear stroke animation through animation of the stroke dash-pattern
 Next we are trying to progressively draw the track over time.
 We can use an old technique that was introduced with SVG animation more than a decade ago: animation of the stroke-dash-pattern.